 Dan began his practice in 1969 after receiving undergraduate and graduate degrees at Temple University.
-As a young psychologist, his early career specialized in addictions where he ultimately was the director of a community based treatment program at Belmont Institute in Philadelphia.
-At the time he was director of two outpatient clinics and one inpatient unit supervising over 30 staff.
+As a young psychologist, his early career specialized in addictions where he ultimately was the director of a community based treatment program in Philadelphia.
 He was also a graduate of the highly respected Family Institute of Philadelphia, a program that later elected him as president.

-During this time he became a highly respected clinician, teacher and supervisor of psychiatrists, psychologists and clinical social workers.
+During this time he became a respected clinician, teacher and supervisor of psychiatrists, psychologists and clinical social workers.
 He taught at Hahnemann University and consulted and taught with most of the universities throughout the region.

 Personally, he was happily married and had loved being a father to his young daughters.
 However, his early successes were tragically interrupted.

 In 1979 Dan was in a near fatal automobile accident which left him paralyzed from the chest down.
 As expected, there were years of despair and depression.
 He experienced loss on top of loss as his wife left the marriage and passed away several years later.
 And in the ensuing years he mourned the loss of his sister and his parents.
 And for the last three decades, he has been observing life with what he calls “a curious mind and an open heart.”
 In doing so, he has learned valuable lessons about what it means to be human and how adversity can teach us how to live better and love better.

 Despite this adversity, he resumed his private practice which was to grow substantially over the next several decades.
 In addition to his practice, he has continued to lecture, train and supervise a variety of healthcare professionals.